thesp0nge/dawnscanner/Roadmap.md

 * adding test for CVE-2008-1145
 * adding test for CVE-2008-1891
 * adding test for CVE-2008-2725
-* adding test for RoRCheatSheet\_2
-* adding test for RoRCheatSheet\_3
-* adding test for RoRCheatSheet\_5
-* adding test for RoRCheatSheet\_6
-* adding test for RoRCheatSheet\_9
-* adding test for RoRCheatSheet\_10
-* adding test for RoRCheatSheet\_11
-* adding test for RoRCheatSheet\_12
-* adding test for RoRCheatSheet\_13
-* adding test for RoRCheatSheet\_14
-* adding test for RoRCheatSheet\_15
-* adding test for RoRCheatSheet\_16
-* preliminary javascript support
-* adding test for CVE-2011-4969  XSS in jquery < 1.6.2
-* detect stored XSS in Rails applications
-* detect reflected XSS in Rails applications
-* detect insecure direct object reference in Rails applications
-* detect SQLi in Sinatra applications
-* detect SQLi in Padrino applications

-* detect sinks for XSS in Padrino applications
-* detect reflected XSS in Padrino applications
-* detect stored XSS in Sinatra applications
-* detect stored XSS in Padrino applications
-* detect insecure direct object reference in Sinatra applications
-* detect insecure direct object reference in Padrino applications
-* support ERB for in detect\_views (for both Sinatra and Padrino)
-* integration with [codesake.com](http://codesake.com) with a public available APIs to be consumed by codesake beta users.

-## Version 1.00

 * adding test for CVE-2008-4310
 * adding test for CVE-2008-3657
 * adding test for CVE-2008-1891